Thermadiag/seq/docs/ordered_set.md

 ## Growth policy and load factor

 `seq::ordered_set` uses a growth factor of 2 to use the fast modulo.
 The hash table size is multiplied by 2 each time the table load factor exceeds the given max_load_factor().
-The default maximum load factor is set to 0.75 and can by set up to 0.95, which is well supported thanks to the robin hood hashing.
+The default maximum load factor is set to 0.6 and can by set up to 0.95, which is well supported thanks to the robin hood hashing.

-In some cases, the actual load factor can exceed the provided maximum load factor.
-This holds when the keys are very well distributed, and the maximum distance of a key to its computed location is low (below 8).
-This strategy avoids some unnecessary rehash for very strong hash function (or well distributed keys).

 ## Handling of bad hash function